MieskeB/json-api-spring-boot/README.md

 ### Adding links

 Links can be completely customized.
 According to JSON:API, the possible link types are: first, previous, self, next and last.
-By default, `@JsonApiLinks` is self.
+By default, `@JsonApiLink` is self.
 You can customize this by changing the value parameter.

 ```java
 @JsonApiLink